Mexico Travel Warning

-Michoacán: Morelia is a major city/travel destination in Michoacán - Defer non-essential travel to the state of Michoacán except the cities of Morelia and Lázaro Cardenas, and the area north of federal toll road 15D, where you should exercise caution.
-U.S. government employees are prohibited from traveling by land in Michoacán except on federal toll road 15D during daylight hours.
-Flying into Morelia and Lázaro Cardenas is permitted for U.S. government personnel.
-Please see above for general conditions for travel in Mexico.
+Michoacan (includes Morelia): U.S. citizens should defer non-essential travel to the state of Michoacan, except the cities of Morelia and Lazaro Cardenas, and the area north of federal toll road 15D.
+U.S. government personnel are prohibited from traveling by land in Michoacan except on federal toll road 15D during daylight hours.
+Flying into Morelia and Lazaro Cardenas is permitted for U.S. government personnel.

-Morelos: Cuernavaca is a major city/travel destination in Morelos - Exercise caution in the state of Morelos.
-Defer non-essential travel on any roads between Huitzilac in the northwest corner of the state and Santa Marta, Estado de Mexico, including the Lagunas de Zempoala National Park and surrounding areas.
-Please see above for general conditions for travel in Mexico.
+Morelos (includes Cuernavaca): U.S. citizens should defer non-essential travel on any roads between Huitzilac in the northwest corner of the state and Santa Marta, Estado de Mexico, including the Lagunas de Zempoala National Park and surrounding areas.

-Nayarit: The Riviera Nayarit coast, including the cities of Tepic, Xalisco, and San Blas, is a major travel destination in Nayarit - U.S. government personnel may travel to Riviera Nayarit, San Blas, Santa María del Oro, Tepic, and Xalisco using major highways.
+Nayarit (includes the Riviera Nayarit coast, including the cities of Tepic, Xalisco, and San Blas): U.S. government personnel may travel to Riviera Nayarit, San Blas, Santa María del Oro, Tepic, and Xalisco using major highways.
 Intercity travel at night is prohibited for U.S. government personnel.
 Defer non-essential travel to other areas of the state.